Piettro314/Data-Visualization--AirBnB-Europe/README.md

 # Remarks
 Visualizations are a valuable instrument for gaining insights from data; nonetheless, they can only be generated once the data has been prepared and stored in a format that is readily available for reporting purposes.

+Once the data is prepared, we can take a further step towards predictive modeling.
+For more information on this topic, please refer to the following link on [predictive modeling with pycaret.](https://github.com/Piettro314/Prediction-with-Pycaret)

 # References

 Airbnb prices in European cities.
 Kaggle. (n.d.).
 Retrieved April 10, 2023, from https://www.kaggle.com/datasets/thedevastator/airbnb-prices-in-european-cities